PixarAnimationStudios/ruby-jss/README.md

 NOTE: You may need to install XCode, and it's CLI tools, in order to install the required gems.

-In general, you can install the JSS Gem with this command:
+In general, you can install ruby-jss with this command:

 `gem install ruby-jss`

-If you're using Ruby 1.8.7 (Casper 9.4 - 9.6 only), install the following gems manually first, since the JSS gem will try to install newer, incompatible versions if they aren't pre-installed.

-`gem install json -v 1.6.5`

-`gem install mime-types -v 1.25.1`

-`gem install rest-client -v 1.6.8`

 ## HELP

+Full documentation is available at [rubydoc.info](http://www.rubydoc.info/gems/ruby-jss/)

 [Email the developer](mailto:ruby-jss@pixar.com)